-PETROLEUM AND NATURAL GAS TECHNOLOGY Associate in Science Degree
+PETROLEUM AND NATURAL GAS TECHNOLOGY

 In the summer of 2009, Lackawanna College announced the development of a new degree program that began at the School of Petroleum & Natural Gas in the fall of that year.
 The degree program is in response to the recent emergence of potential employment through the exploration of resources in the Marcellus Shale Natural Gas Reserves located in Northeast Pennsylvania and the Southern Tier of New York State.